-But now, here I am, 18 months later, and I’m on my 3rd FitBit.
+But now in 2020 (see update below), I’m on my 3rd FitBit.
 I upgraded from the FitBit One to the Charge HR in August 2015 because I needed to be able to track my heart rate (I have a heart condition), and then in December 2016 I upgraded to the FitBit Charge 2.

 Before I got my Charge 2, I did a lot of research about the other fitness trackers that came onto the market, and after about a week of looking at all the other options, I settled on the Charge 2.
 I firmly believe it is the best fitness tracker on the market for those who need constant, on-demand heart rate monitoring.
 (I’m also comforted by the fact that all the nurses in my cardiologist’s office wear the Charge 2.)

 But let me rewind a bit for the uninitiated.

 A FitBit is a health and fitness tracker that you wear while you go about your daily activities.
 The FitBit syncs to your smart phone via bluetooth, and computer via USB dongle.
 I wear it all day long, except when I’m in the shower.

 If you are going to be taking your fitness seriously in 2020, you absolutely need a FitBit.
 Below are